IG Core Portfolio – Global Income Series F

 Portfolio overview

-The Mackenzie North American Corporate Bond Fund is the fifth-largest weighted allocation in the portfolio and a positive contributor to performance.
-The fund posted positive returns during the periods as corporate bond spreads continued to grind narrower.
+The Mackenzie Core Plus Global Fixed Income ETF is the second-largest weighted allocation in the portfolio and a positive contributor to performance.
+The fund posted positive returns during the period as government bonds in the U.S. moved lower.

 To discuss your investment strategy, speak to your IG Advisor.